Start using GPT functions in Excel

 GPT functions are custom spreadsheet functions in GPT for Excel that allow you to prompt AI from inside spreadsheet cells.
 GPT functions work exactly like native functions in that you can use them on their own or combine them with other functions when creating formulas.

-This guide walks you through the basics of using GPT functions — from enabling GPT functions for a workbook to building formulas that combine GPT functions with native functions.
+This guide walks you through the basics of using GPT functions — from enabling GPT functions for a workbook through building formulas with GPT functions to using functions for web search and image processing.
 The focus is on the GPT

 function, the simplest function included in GPT for Excel, but the same rules apply to all GPT functions.

-To try out the examples in this guide, download our examples template, and open it in Excel as a new workbook.
+To try out the examples in this guide, download our GPT function starter examples template, and open it in Excel as a new workbook.

 Enable GPT functions

-GPT for Excel must be running before you can use GPT functions in a workbook.
+GPT for Excel must be running before you can use GPT functions for the first time in a workbook.

 To start GPT for Excel: